attentif/website/src/content/2-about.md

 # Contact me

-I am [based in Hong Kong for the time being](#notice).
-Work with Switzerland keeps going remotely when it makes sense.
+I am [currently in Hong Kong, preparing my move back to Geneva](#notice).
+Workshop activity is paused for now, but I’m glad to discuss any collaboration that might follow.